caspereus/kscrypto/README.md

 - **Expo:** A platform for building cross-platform mobile apps.

-- **Gluestack UI:** A Native Base alternative for building intuitive user interfaces.
+- **Gluestack UI:** A universal UI library that provides optionally styled and accessible components.
+These components are designed for easy integration into applications developed with React and React Native.

 - **Axios:** A popular JavaScript library for making HTTP requests.